What is the carpal tunnel?

 - The flexor tendons (tendons responsible for grip) lose one of the ‘pulleys’ used to increase their efficiency.
 Loss of the ligament usually results in loss of grip strength, although this recovers over the course of around one year, and is usually normal in the long term.

 - The small muscles of the hand that work the thumb and little finger normally pull from the ligament.
 When the ligament is divided, these muscles immediately pull on something unstable, making pinch grip difficult for the first few weeks.
 Again, this tends to improve with time and returns to normal within a year.

-Overall, the results of open carpal tunnel decompression are excellent with around 96% of patients reporting good outcomes at 1 year.
-There are risks involved with all surgery, however, and you can read more about these risks here
+Overall, the results of open carpal tunnel decompression are excellent with around 96% of patients reporting good outcomes at one year.
+There are risks involved with all surgery, however, and you can read more about these risks here.